Petrichor625/Talk2car_CAVG/Readme.md

 **Installing Additional Requirements**:

-Complete the environment setup by installing necessary packages from `requirements.txt`:
+Complete the environment setup by installing the necessary packages from `requirements.txt`:

 ```
 pip install -r requirements.txt